palomachain/docs/src/guide/resources/governance.md

 Paloma is a decentralized public blockchain governed by community members.
 Governance is the democratic process that allows grain holders and validators to make changes to the Paloma protocol.

 ### Proposals

 Proposals start as ideas within the community.
 A community member drafts and submits a proposal alongside an initial deposit.
+See details on the process [here](https://forum.palomachain.com/t/how-to-create-a-paloma-improvement-proposal-or-pip/64)

 The most common proposal types include: